verbal-autopsy-software/openva_pipeline/docs/config.rst

 Pipeline Configuration
 ======================

-#. **Create the SQLite database**: The openVA Pipeline uses an SQLite database to access configuration settings for ODK Aggregate, openVA in R,
+#. **Create the SQLite database**: The openVA Pipeline uses an SQLite database to store and access configuration settings for ODK Aggregate, openVA in R,
    and DHIS2.
 Error and log messages are also stored to this database, along with the VA records downloaded from ODK Aggregate and the assigned COD.